Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is a sole proprietorship in real estate?

-A sole proprietorship is the simplest and most common business structure, where an individual directly owns and operates a business.
-In real estate, this means you, as the investor, are personally responsible for all aspects of your rental properties.
+A sole proprietorship is a business structure where an individual directly owns and operates it.
+As an investor, it means you are personally responsible for all aspects of your rental properties.
 There is no legal distinction between you and your business.

 Sole proprietorship advantages for real estate investors